Atlantean language: Grammar

-Atlantean has a very strict subject–object–verb word order, with no deviations from this pattern attested.
+Atlantean has a strict subject–object–verb word order, with no deviations from this pattern attested.
 Adjectives and nouns in the genitive case follow the nouns they modify, adpositions appear only in the form of postpositions, and modal verbs follow the verbs that they modify and subsequently take all personal and aspectual suffixes.
 However, adverbs precede verbs.
 The language includes the use of an interrogative particle to form questions with no variation in word order.

 Some sentences appear to employ some kind of particles sometimes termed "sentence connectors".
 These particles are of obscure meaning but are theorized to relate two clauses in a logical yet idiomatic manner.
 The exact meaning and usage of these particles is not known, but without them sentences are difficult to reconcile with their translations.

 In the example above there is no actual mention of the consequences for outsiders, yet the subtitle in the movie translates it as a warning even without any mention of living or dying.
 A possibility exists that, in order to match the lip movement of the characters in the movie and the time of the dialogue, the language had to be shortened, often leaving out key parts of the sentence.
 It is known that the Atlantean lines in the movie were ad-libbed afterwards.

 In this example the sentences seem to be better connected, and the particle is rendered as almost "but, yet".
 It is difficult to reconcile the two, however.